 One family’s Memorial Day weekend outing to the Cincinnati Zoo didn’t end up as planned.
 While at the enclosure to the Gorilla World exhibit a three-year-old boy breached a barrier and fell into a moat in the compound.
-Immediately a 420-pound male named Harambe snatched the boy and at first appeared to protect him, but them started to drag him around when he seemed to become agitated by the screams from the crowd.
+Immediately a 420-pound male named Harambe snatched the boy and at first appeared to protect him, but then started to drag him around when he seemed to become agitated by the screams from the crowd.

 Within ten minutes zoo officials made the decision to shoot him.